 The BCO-DMO will manage existing and new data sets from individual scientific investigators and collaborative groups of investigators, and will continue to make these available via any standard web browser.
 The JGOFS/GLOBEC distributed, object-oriented, relational data management system software will be used to serve data and information to research investigators as well as the larger community.
 To access or submit data, please visit the BCO-DMO data page.

 A series of 'milepost' documents providing guidance to OCB scientists who are uncertain where to submit or propose to submit their data is being drafted:

-The purpose of this short document is to provide guidance to OCB scientists who are uncertain where to submit or propose to submit their data.
+This is meant to provide guidance to OCB scientists who are uncertain about where to submit their NSF OCE- and/or NASA Ocean Biology and Biogeochemistry-funded data.
 This document does not alter, in any way, the Data Policies of the NSF OCE and NASA OB&B data management offices described herein.